 Category 4 sunglasses have dark lenses for use in extreme sun conditions where high glare or intense sunlight is experienced.
 Category 4 lenses let in less than 8% of light – this makes them suitable for activities like skiing, mountain climbing, high altitude hiking and desert trekking.
 Models available include photochromic light adjusting sunglasses with lenses that darken to category 4 in intense sun/high glare conditions.
 Category 4 lenses are also suitable for eyes that are very sensitive to sunlight.
-Lower down the page is more information about lens categories.
+Find out more information about lens categories.

 Showing all 20 results